Photo Credit: Iwona Castiello d'Antonio@aquadrata

 I remember another time in a Junior High PE class when the teacher said that “if anyone can beat Weber around this grass loop, they will get an A in this class”.

-So, as soon as the teacher was out of sight, two or three guys pushed me down really hard so they could get a head start.
-They thought it was pretty funny.
+So, as soon as the teacher was out of sight, two or three guys pushed me down to the ground really hard so they could get a head start.
+They thought pushing me to the ground was pretty funny.

 Funny, I think the intimidators that day were in shock and in a good way, respected what I had done.
 They left me alone after that day.